JSArrakis/Stream-Assistant/README.md

 Allows you to create playlists of media with your own locally hosted media files and then execute that play list with a local media player on your machine

-Allows you to stream via Discord or Plex or other platorm with streaming capabilities.
+Allows you to stream via Jellyfin or Plex or other platorm with streaming capabilities.

 Without any user defined input, Stream Assistant will create a stream procedurally using the media on your own machine.